BinyuHuang-nju/zab-tla/README.md

 # Zab-tla

 ## Note
-	- This is BinyuHuang's code of Zab with TLA+.
+	- This is Binyu Huang's specification of Zab with TLA+.
-	- You will find Zab.tla in the root directory, which represents TLA+ implementation of ZAB.
+	- You will find Zab.tla in the root directory, which represents specification of ZAB in the implementation of TLA+ toolbox.
 	- Zab's full name is Zookeeper Atomic Broadcast, the core broadcast algorithm in Zookeeper.